GhostWriters/DockSTARTer/docs/apps/pihole.md

 ## Resolvconf

-On Ubuntu 18.04, resolveconf was removed as the default means to control DNS.
+On Ubuntu 18.04, resolvconf was removed as the default means to control DNS.
 In addition to the settings mentioned regarding netplan, we recommend setting up resolvconf.

 To install run `sudo apt install resolvconf`